ahmadalfy/frontend-notes/css/multi-directional-layouts.md

 }
 ```

-The `-inline-start` part will evalutes to the beginning of the horizontal axis of the image.
+The `-inline-start` part will evaluates to the beginning of the horizontal axis of the image.
 In case of `ltr` that would mean `left` and in case of `rtl` that would mean `right`.
 The `start` and `end` should be obvious by now, what is with the word `inline` and why do we need it?
 To understand it, we need to talk about something called CSS writing mode.
 Jen Simmons wrote an excellent article about that topic (you can read it [here](https://24ways.org/2016/css-writing-modes/)).
 Basically we can use it to define writing direction.
 Some languages like the Chinese, Korean and Japanese can be written vertically from top to bottom.
 CSS writing modes allow us to control that flow.
 If you take a look at the following paragraph:

 ![](../images/css/logical-properties-values.png)